miniwdl-ext/miniwdl-aws/README.md

 ## Use within Amazon SageMaker Studio

-Start with the companion **miniwdl-aws-studio** (TODO: link) recipe to install miniwdl for interactive use within [**Amazon SageMaker Studio**](https://aws.amazon.com/sagemaker/studio/), which provides a cloud web interface with a terminal and filesystem browser.
-You can use the terminal to operate `miniwdl run` against AWS Batch, the filesystem browser to manage the inputs and outputs on EFS, and the Jupyter notebook features to further analyze the outputs.
+Start with the companion **miniwdl-aws-studio** (TODO: link) recipe to install miniwdl for interactive use within [**Amazon SageMaker Studio**](https://aws.amazon.com/sagemaker/studio/), a cloud web application with a terminal and filesystem browser.
+You can use the terminal to operate `miniwdl run` against AWS Batch, the filesystem browser to manage the inputs and outputs on EFS, and the Jupyter notebooks to further analyze the outputs.

 That's the best way to try miniwdl-aws and get familiar with how it uses Batch and EFS.
 Read on for non-interactive deployment, which is a bit more complicated.

 ## Unattended operations

-For non-interactive use, a command-line wrapper `miniwdl_submit_awsbatch` *launches miniwdl in its own small Batch job* to orchestrate the workflow.
+For non-interactive use, a command-line wrapper `miniwdl-aws-submit` *launches miniwdl in its own small Batch job* to orchestrate the workflow.
 This **workflow job** then spawns **task jobs** as needed, without needing the submitting computer (e.g. your laptop) to remain connected for the duration.
 Separate Batch compute environments handle workflow & task jobs, using lightweight [Fargate](https://docs.aws.amazon.com/batch/latest/userguide/fargate.html) resources for workflow jobs.
 (See below for detailed infra specs.)

-Given the EFS-centric I/O model, you'll also need a way to manage the filesystem contents remotely.
-Deploy an instance or container mounting your EFS, to access via SSH or web app (e.g. [JupyterHub](https://jupyter.org/hub), [Cloud Commander](http://cloudcmd.io/), [VS Code server](https://github.com/cdr/code-server)).

 ### Submitting workflow jobs

-First `pip3 install miniwdl-aws` locally to make the `miniwdl_submit_awsbatch` program available.
+First `pip3 install miniwdl-aws` locally to make the `miniwdl-aws-submit` program available.
 The following example launches a [viral genome assembly](https://github.com/broadinstitute/viral-pipelines/) that should run in 10-15 minutes:

 ```
 miniwdl-aws-submit \